mrnguyener21/sql-codewars/hackerrank.md

 For example, if there are three records in the table with CITY values 'New York', 'New York', 'Bengalaru', there are 2 different city names: 'New York' and 'Bengalaru'.
 The query returns , because . select count(city) - count(distinct(city)) as city from station

+WEATHER OBSERVATION STATION 5
+query the two cities in station wtih the shortest and longest city names as well as their respective lengths. if there is more than one smallest or largest city choose the one that comes first when ordered alpahebtically

+SELECT City, LENGTH(City) FROM (SELECT City FROM Station ORDER BY LENGTH(City), City) WHERE ROWNUM = 1;

+SELECT City, LENGTH(City) FROM (SELECT City FROM Station ORDER BY LENGTH(City) DESC, City) WHERE ROWNUM = 1;